pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 .. warning::

-    Be aware that for times in the future, correct conversion between time zones (and UTC) cannot be guaranteed by any time zone library.
-Sometimes the rules governing a timezone's offset from UTC are changed.
-Authorities usually announce such changes many months in advance but there have been examples of much shorter lead times such as when Morocco announced just two days before the planned switch from summer time to winter time in 2018 that the country would stay on summer time permanently.
-Furthermore, the databases that Pandas relies on may need some time to record planned changes to timezone offsets.
+    Be aware that for times in the future, correct conversion between time zones (and UTC) cannot be guaranteed by any time zone library because a timezone's offset from UTC may be changed by the respective government.

 .. warning::